nikitafoon/bioinformatics_HSE/README.md

-# bioinformatics_HSE
-My homeworks from HSE FBB
+# This is my homeworks from Faculty of Biology and Biotechnology (Higher School of Economics, Russia)